emberjs/rfcs/text/0730-semver-for-ts.md

 -   a `readonly` object property on the type becomes a *more specific ("narrower") type*, for example if it was previously `string | string[]` and now is always `string[]`—since all user code will continue working and type-checking ([playground][narrower-property]).
 Note that this includes a previously-optional property becoming required.[^nit-on-comparability]

--   a new required property is added to the object—since its presence does not require the consuming code to use the property at a type level ([playground][new-required-prop])
+-   a new required property is added to the object—since its presence does not require the consuming code to use the property at a type level ([playground][new-required-prop])[^variance-in-discriminating]

 [new-optional-prop]: https://www.typescriptlang.org/play?#code/JYOwLgpgTgZghgYwgAgPJWAc1HANsgbwFgAoZc5OALmQGcwMRMBuUgX1NNElkRQFUADgBM4kYYVIVKNeoxZSKAIwD8NEAFcAtkuisSHEqWEQEuOFBQwNIBGGAB7EMktgNUELXRYcuABQAlDTe2CB4+iZmFlY2do7Oru6eQqLigTQpYhDC+sam5pbI1rb2TshgcADWEF4YoXh+AB7Bdb5ByABuDsA5eVGFxXFlFdW0mWnNyOPZ7V09uSRhWjWCfMgAQhAwDpbTkmQUAPSHyAhOchpDIIrkuBBgMmitYfgAvISPAEQAFhC4uA5Psg2AtpMcXPcktlkEoAJ7IXDAJRQCywm4I+4wlo+F7Id6JDy1HENAKgo4nBB4cxKYCIsBog7kEY1EK+PxwUno5lE+r+AhfX7-QHAgLsTiLODLWirJDIACCMB4e2IjOQ4LOngYl1K11Vdwe1CmIiyEne-MNPz+AKBIPFYJOBJA0LhCKRKKgDOk+qxT2JbwhbkJ02EgTJ5HVVLgNLpnoo3NZL3ZnNV3ODSf00njzwaSmTmaqNTTuYzcYLY2NaXNNEtQptooMpCAA